-EU Directive 2019/904 ("Single-Use Plastics Directive" or "the Directive") on the reduction of the impact of certain plastic products on the environment entered into force on July 2, 2019 throughout the EU Member States.
-EU Member States, including the Czech Republic and Slovakia, were obliged to transpose its provisions into national legislations by July 3, 2021.
-While in the Slovak Republic the Directive was transposed into national law with the effect from December 1, 2021, in the Czech Republic the legislative process has still not been completed as of the date of publication of this 2021 Annual Report.
-The bill went through the first reading in the Chamber of Deputies of the Parliament of the Czech Republic (lower house) in January 2021 and has been ordered to be discussed by the Committee on the Environment.
+EU Directive 2019/904 ("Single-Use Plastics Directive" or "the Directive") on the reduction of the impact of certain plastic products on the environment came into force on July 2, 2019, throughout the EU Member States.
+EU Member States, including the Czech Republic and Slovakia, were obliged to transpose its provisions into national legislation by July 3, 2021.
+In the Slovak Republic the Directive was transposed into national law effective December 1, 2021.
+In the Czech Republic, the draft law was approved by both chambers of the Parliament of the Czech Republic and subsequently signed by the President of the Republic in August 2022, effective October 1, 2022.

-The objectives of the Single-Use Plastics Directive are to prevent and reduce the impact of certain plastic products on the environment, in particular the aquatic environment, and on human health, as well as to promote the transition to a circular economy, with innovative and sustainable business models, products and materials, thus also contributing to the efficient functioning of the internal market.19
+The objectives of the Single-Use Plastics Directive are to prevent and reduce the impact of certain plastic products on the environment, in particular the aquatic environment, and on human health, as well as to promote the transition to a circular economy, with innovative and sustainable business models, products and materials, thus also contributing to the efficient functioning of the internal market.24

 In order to achieve its objectives, the Directive introduces various measures for various types of goods.
 In the area of our business, the Directive concerns tobacco products with filters and filters marketed for use in combination with tobacco products.
-Specifically, under the Directive, Member States will introduce marking requirements on product packaging, Extended Producer Responsibility Schemes, which will require producers to contribute to costs associated with the cleaning and collection of littered tobacco post consumption waste in public, as well as to cost for awareness-raising measures designed to inform consumers to correctly dispose of cigarette butts and thereby reduce litter.
+Specifically, under the Directive, Member States were required to introduce marking requirements on product packaging25, and implement Extended Producer Responsibility Schemes, which requires producers to contribute to costs associated with the cleaning and collection of littered tobacco post consumption waste in public, as well as to cost for awareness-raising measures designed to inform consumers to correctly dispose of cigarette butts and thereby reduce litter.
 Measures are being implemented gradually in several stages.